AniruddhaNaidu/HighlightsVideoProject/README.md

 # HighlightsVideoProject
 In this project I have used MoviePy, SoundPy, Pyloudnorm libraries to create highlights of a given Match Video.
+The Program creates clips from the user selected Video in accordance to the clip start and clip end timing described in a user created video file.
+The algorithm then selects the top 15 Loudest clips and then sorts the clips in ascending order of their time sequence.
+Thus creating a higlights video.